Martin County Personal Injury Attorney

 Q: The insurance company of the driver that caused the accident is trying to give me a lump sum.
 I was quite badly injured.
 Should I take it?

 A: Each personal injury case is different.
 However, one could assume that if the insurance company wants to settle with you that they realize the injuries were severe.
 The only problem is: are they going to actually give you enough compensation to cover any future problems from the accident?
-This is a very important question and it is strongly recommended that you contact a Martin County personal injury attorney from Goldstein, Schmitt & Associates, PLC An attorney can answer your questions.
+This is a very important question and it is strongly recommended that you contact a Martin County personal injury attorney from Lauri J. Goldstein & Associates, PLLC An attorney can answer your questions.
 It is important that you don’t settle for less that you may actually need in the future, particularly in areas such as lost wages and future loss of wages.

 Q: I was in a car accident and the other driver was at fault.
 I have some injuries and my car is totaled.
 What do I do?
 Should I start a personal injury lawsuit?